 This mode is disabled by pressing the X button in the panel.

-- True-scale Status: Shows current status of True-scale for Own-Ship.
+: Shows current status of True-scale for Own-Ship.
 This is used for trouble-shooting why Own-Ship may not be displayed in true-scale.
-See above for the list of conditions that are required for True-scale display of a vessel.
-Similar information is available in "True-scale Outline" diagnostic for an AIS target.
+See Settings / Vessel Display / True-scale Vessel Display for more information.
+Similar information is available in True-scale Outline diagnostic for an AIS target.

-- Show Own-Ship Wind & Drift: When enabled (and appropriate sensor data is available from NMEA), vectors are shown for apparent wind, true wind, and drift.
+: When enabled (and appropriate sensor data is available from NMEA), vectors are shown for apparent wind, true wind, and drift.
 The vectors originate from the center of Own-Ship.
 The apparent wind has one set of "tails"; the true wind has two sets of tails.
 The drift has an arrow head pointing away from Own-Ship.
 The vectors only indicate direction, not speed.
 In some cases, not all vectors may be shown.

-- Target Labels: Setings for control of labels on AIS targets.
+: Settings for control of labels on AIS targets.

 : When enabled, each AIS target with is shown with a flag that has color according to its type:

 - Blue: Passenger vessels

-- Green: Cargo ships
+- Green: Cargo vessels